Battleship (film): Production

 Alexander Skarsgard, Brooklyn Decker and Peter Berg promoting the film at WonderCon 2012.

 Battleship was greenlit with a production budget of $150 million but went through a troubled pre-production.
 Universal at one point considered canceling the film, which would have resulted in a $30 million loss.
 However, new chairman Adam Fogelson decided the studio would lose less money if they increased the budget of the film instead of outright cancelling it.
 Filming was set to take place in Australia's Gold Coast in 2010, but changed location due to a lack of Australian government tax incentives and a high estimated budget of $220 million.

-Filming took place in the United States on the Hawaiian islands of Maui and Oahu, as well as on the mainland where they had to film a few apartment scenes in Sherman Oaks, California.
+Filming took place in the United States on the Hawaiian islands of Maui and Oʻahu, as well as on the mainland in order to film a few apartment scenes in Sherman Oaks, California.
 A driving scene and a shootout were filmed in Playa del Rey, California.
-Some scenes were filmed in Baton Rouge, Louisiana.
+Some scenes were also filmed in Baton Rouge, Louisiana.